 Merit-based scholarships are awarded during the audition tour for students who excel in their audition.

 We also have a need-based financial assistance program for which students can apply once accepted into the pre-professional program.
 Financial assistance does not cover any component of housing nor the full tuition amount.
-A link into the financial assistance application portal will be posted here once the audition tour begins.

 To apply for financial aid, click here for more information.